 Set a specific time window in which the test will be available and a time limit in which it must be taken

 Here is an example of a time window and a time limit: “The test will be available on Wednesday from 2 to 4 p.m.
 EST. Once you begin the test, you will have 1 hour in which to complete it.”
 Setting restrictions like this decreases the possibility that students will even have time to consult with one another about the answers.

 Don’t provide feedback until the time window has elapsed

 Online examination systems have many options for providing feedback, like telling students the correct answer on questions they got wrong.
 Rather than giving feedback immediately after a question or when each student finishes, wait until the specified time window has elapsed and then release the feedback for all students simultaneously.

 With nearly three-quarters of online students admitting to cheating (at least in the study cited above), it is unlikely you will be able to eliminate it entirely.
-However, using an online test system that has features such as the ability to randomize questions, shuffle answers, and set time limits will significantly reduce the chances that your students will cheat.
+However, using an online test maker that has features such as the ability to randomize questions, shuffle answers, and set time limits will significantly reduce the chances that your students will cheat.